 Michael has lectured on US foreign and military policy, nuclear weapons, human rights racism and sexism, conflict resolution and African American history at many universities in the in the US and Africa and Europe.
 They include Morehouse, Fisk, Howard, Harvard, Yale, Brown, Moscow State University, London School of Economics, Harare University, ELTE University (Budapest), Charles University (Prague), and the Central European University (Budapest).
 He has been a political commentator for Pacifica News and has appeared on many radio and television programs discussing peace and international relations.
 He has published articles on these and other subjects in Southern Exposure, Bulletin of Atomic Scientists, Nuclear Times and various newspapers in the US and Europe.
 His writing has also been published in various anthologies on the civil rights movement, including a chapter on "Arkansas Roots and Consciousness" in ARSNICK: The Student Nonviolent Coordinating Committee in Arkansas.

-Michael also has a second career as a radio DJ in Budapest, also ding voice and screen work in radio, TV, film, and online.
-To learn more and hear samples of his work, visit michaelwsimmons.com.
+Michael also has a second career as a radio DJ in Budapest, also doing voice and screen work in radio, TV, film, and online.
+To learn more and hear samples of his work, visit michaelwsimmons.com and visit the Soul School homepage.